top of page

 Horror stories about immigration arrest and detention are rampant.
-Immigration enforcement is a complex and often misunderstood process, leading to widespread misinformation that can cause devastating fear in immigrant communities.
-Many rumors suggest that anyone can be detained or deported at any time, or that people can easily “report” immigrants for removal.
+Immigration enforcement is a complex process.
+Many misunderstandings lead to misinformation.
+This creates devastating fear in immigrant communities.
+For instance, rumors suggest that anyone can be detained or deported at any time.
+They also say that people can easily “report” immigrants for removal.
 This blog post aims to clarify who is at risk and what to do if someone is reported.

 Who Is at Risk of Detention and Deportation?

 Not every non-citizen living in the U.S. is at risk of being detained and deported.
-ICE typically prioritizes enforcement actions based on specific criteria, including:
+ICE typically prioritizes enforcement actions based on certain criteria.

 1. Criminal Convictions and Public Safety Risks

-Individuals who have been convicted of crimes, particularly felonies or crimes considered “aggravated felonies” under immigration law, are at higher risk.
-This includes violent crimes, drug offenses, and fraud-related offenses.
-Even some misdemeanors can trigger removal proceedings if they fall under immigration violations.
+Individuals who have been convicted of crimes are at a higher risk.
+This includes individuals with felonies or crimes labeled as “aggravated felonies” under immigration law.
+Violent crimes, drug offenses, and fraud-related offenses fall into this category.
+Even some misdemeanors can trigger removal proceedings if they violate immigration laws.

 2. Immigration Law Violations

-People who enter the country unlawfully or overstay their visas are at risk of deportation.
-However, enforcement priorities have shifted over the years based on administration policies.
-While past enforcement focused on undocumented immigrants with criminal records, some policies have targeted those without legal status, even if they have no criminal history.
+People who enter the country illegally or overstay their visas can also face deportation.
+Enforcement priorities have shifted over the years.
+While previous policies focused on undocumented immigrants with criminal records, recent policies target those without legal status—even if they lack a criminal history.

 3. Individuals With Final Removal Orders